Josh Duggar transferred to federal facility

 FAYETTEVILLE, Ark.
-(KNWA/KFTA) — On the morning of June 24, Joshua Duggar was transferred out of the Washington County Detention Center to begin the process of serving his federal prison sentence.
+(KNWA/KFTA) — Joshua Duggar was transferred Friday morning out of the Washington County Detention Center to begin the process of serving his federal prison sentence.

-Duggar, 34, a former reality TV star, was found guilty on two child pornography charges in December 2021 and was sentenced to 151 months in federal prison on May 25 in the Western District of Arkansas Federal Court in Fayetteville.
-Duggar had been held in the Washington County jail since the day of his conviction.
-The transfer destination was not announced, but Duggar was removed from the county inmate roster early today.
+Duggar, 34, a former reality TV star, was found guilty on two child pornography charges in December 2021 and was sentenced on May 25 to 151 months in federal prison..
+Duggar had been held in a county jail since the day of his conviction.
+The transfer destination was not announced, but Duggar was removed from the county inmate roster early Friday.

 At sentencing, Duggar’s defense team requested that he be sent to the federal correctional institution in either Texarkana or Seagoville, due to their proximity to his family.
 Judge Timothy L. Brooks noted that he would recommend Seagoville if they had space available due to their “high-end treatment program” for sex offenders.